ds4se/chapters/menzies/dagstuhlManifesto.md

 source and proprietary systems.
 Also, our use of "tools" includes building new tools as well as on-going maintenance work, as well as combinations of hardware and software system.

-Accordingly, for your consideration, this book explores that process for software development applications.
+Accordingly, for your consideration, this book explores the process for analyzing data from software development applications to generate insights.
-Our goal is to
-offer better insights into that process.
-The chapters here were written by participants at the Dagstuhl workshop, plus numerous other experts in the field on industrial and academic data mining.
+The chapters here
+were written by participants at the Dagstuhl workshop, plus numerous other experts in the field on industrial and academic data mining.
+Our goal is to summarize and distribute their experience and combined wisdom and understanding about that data analysis process.

 ## About this Book